Online Directory Business Model Explained

 Using these directories, patients can connect with doctors.

-Companies in this sector mainly make their profits by charging doctors for listings themselves.
+Companies in this sector mainly make their profits by charging doctors for listing themselves.

-Another option is to offer services to health professionals so that they can more easily communicate with their patients, nurses, and other teams.
+Another option is to offer services to healthcare professionals, enabling them to communicate more easily with their patients, nurses, and other teams.

 9 Travel and Experiences (Restaurants/Hotels/Trips)